Human food: Food sources

 Humans are omnivores finding sustenance in vegetables, fruits, cooked meat, milk, eggs, mushrooms and seaweed.
 Cereal grain is a staple food that provides more food energy worldwide than any other type of crop.
 Corn (maize), wheat, and rice account for 87% of all grain production worldwide.
-Just over half of the world's crops are used to feed humans (55 percent), with 36 percent grown as animal feed and 9 percent for biofuels.
+Just over half of the world's crops are used to feed humans (55 percent), with 36 percent grown as animal feed and 9 percent as energy crop for biofuels.
 Fungi and bacteria are also used in the preparation of fermented foods like bread, wine, cheese and yogurt.